pkillian/BearClubs/DESIGN_PLANNING.md

 We will be creating a client-server web application.
 We will follow a Model-View-Controller (MVC) pattern, using HTML5/JavaScript for the client and Django for the server side.
 The key components in this system will be:

-* Database: We will store relevant raw data/information about our users, organizations, and events in a PostgreSQL database.
+* Database: We will store relevant raw data/information about our users, organizations, and events in a database.

 * Backend Server: The server will be implemented in Django.
 It will access the database for raw data and communicate with the client for sending and receiving data requests/responses.